mkantzer/mkantLogRhythm/README.md

 # mkantLogRhythm

 ## Introduction
 This codebase was created for Michael Kantzer's evaluation with LogRhythm.
-The task was to automate the creation of a GlusterFS storage cluster with single node failure fault tolerance, with no data loss.
-Automation should start with the entry of a single command, and should use modern tools appropriate for the task
-These requirements have been met with the use of:
+The task was to automate the creation of a GlusterFS storage cluster with single node failure fault tolerance with no data loss.
+Automation should start with the entry of a single command and should use modern tools appropriate for the task; these requirements have been met with the use of the following:
   * Amazon Web Services for infrastructure
   * Ansible for automation
 ## Requirements Before Beginning

-This solution is built to run on Amazon Web Services.
-As such, an AWS account is required.
-Due to the relatively small nature of the solution, it should stay within the allotment for Free Teir usage.
-However, leaving multiple instances running past the end of the demonstration will exceed this limit, and could incur costs.
+This solution is built to run on Amazon Web Services (AWS); As such, an AWS account is required.
+Due to the relatively small nature of the solution, a Free Teir account should be sufficient.
+Note: Leaving multiple instances running beyond the end of the demonstration may exceed the limits imposed by AWS Free Tier, whcih may result in additional costs.
 Please be sure to clean up your environment after the evaluation.

-Various components (namely, a disk snapshot that I have created and shared) are hosted in the AWS us-east-1 region.
+Various components (primarily, the disk snapshot I have created and shared) are hosted in the AWS us-east-1 region.
 As the solution requires access to these resources, the evaluation environment must be hosted within AWS us-east-1.

-Additionally, initial environmental setup is required.
-This is relatively straightforward, and is documented below, under Installation.
-Please be sure to follow the instructions carefully.

-Setup assumes knowledge of the AWS webconsole, proficiency with command line, and knowlege of how to use SSH tools.
+Additionally, an initial environmental setup is required.
+Please follow the instructions below (documented in the Installation section) to perform this setup.
+Setup assumes knowledge of the AWS web console, experience with SSH tools, and proficiency in using a command line interface.

 If you have any questions on a step, please feel free to contact me.